St. George's School, Chennai

 in India.
 It is affiliated to the Anglo-Indian Board of Education.

 It is in Shenoy Nagar, an area in Chennai, Tamil Nadu, India.
 The school has red brick buildings on a land area of 21 acre, and provides education to over 1500 children from nursery up to the +2 level.
 There are 36 staff members led by the Head Master and the Correspondent.

 Hockey

 St George's field hockey team has produced players who have represented Tamil Nadu and India at various levels.

 Heritage structure

 The chapel and the classroom block of the school are part of CMDA's 400 recognized heritage structures in the city.

 Controversies

 Child Sex Abuse Case

-In 18 June 2009 there were news reports that a UK volunteer was "misbehaving" with students.
-A four member UK detective team probed this but the evidences started to go missing including the whistle-blower, victims and videotape statements.
+On 18 June 2009 there were news reports that a UK volunteer was "misbehaving" with students.
+A four-member UK detective team probed this but the evidences started to go missing including the whistle-blower, victims and videotape statements.